index_at_time_price

 YYYYMMDD formatend_datestringrequiredEnd date in

-Returns a Vec<PriceTick> with one entry per trading day:
+Returns an array of PriceTick records with one entry per trading day:

 pricef64Index price/level at the specified time